-If you require a physical copy of supporting material for the public meeting, please contact jenifer.graham@dhcfp.nv.gov, or at 1100 East William Street, Suite 101, Carson City, Nevada 89701.
+If you require a physical copy of supporting material for the public meeting, please contact 1115waivers@dhcfp.nv.gov, or at 1100 East William Street, Suite 101, Carson City, Nevada 89701.
 Supporting material will also be posted online as referenced above.
+Note: We are pleased to make reasonable accommodations for members of the public with a disability that wish to participate.
+If accommodated arrangements are necessary, notify DHCFP as soon as possible and at least ten days in advance of the meeting, by e-mail at 1115waivers@dhcfp.nv.gov or in writing, at 1100 East William Street, Suite 101, Carson City, Nevada 89701.